kubeflow/website/content/docs/guides/gcp-e2e.md

     data then trained the model for 2000 steps, reaching a final accuracy level of 0.9589.

-If you'd like to play more with the code, try adjusting the number of training steps by setting `arg_steps` to a different value, or experiment with adjusting other parts of the code.
+If you want to play more with the code, try adjusting the number of training steps by setting `arg_steps` to a different value, or experiment with adjusting other parts of the code.